Silhouettes

 Early in the morning, this man is paddling his boat across Dal Lake, Kashmir.
 (Photo copyright © by Kaj Halberg)

 Gotland sheep in evening light, Zealand, Denmark.
-Domestic sheep are presented in detail on the page Animals: Animals as servants of Man.
+Domestic sheep are described on the page Animals: Animals as servants of Man.
 (Photo copyright © by Kaj Halberg)

 On Lake Tana, Ethiopia, reed boats, made from papyrus stems (Cyperus papyrus), have been made since the 9th Century B.C., or earlier.
-Reed boats and other boat types are presented in detail on the page Culture: Boats.
+Reed boats and other boat types are described on the page Culture: Boats.

 This girl is punting a primitive boat, made from a few papyrus stems, tied together, on Lake Tana, Ethiopia.
 (Photo copyright © by Kaj Halberg)